Paulj1989/paulrjohnson.net/content/posts/2022-05-07-combining-tidymodels-and-caret.md

     - Data Science
     - R
     - Caret
-    - Tidymodels
+    - tidymodels
 ---

-The two main approaches to building machine learning models in R are caret and tidymodels.
+The two main approaches to building machine learning models in R are [**caret**](https://github.com/topepo/caret/) and [**tidymodels**](https://www.tidymodels.org/).
 Having tried both, I found that I struggled to pick my favorite.
 There's elements of both that made more intuitive sense to me than the other.
-I think it's a product of having become very familiar with the tidyverse, particularly dplyr, for data wrangling, but still using a lot of Base R functions for statistical modeling.
+I think it's a product of having become very familiar with the **tidyverse**, particularly **dplyr**, for data wrangling, but still using a lot of Base R functions for statistical modeling.

-The process for prepping the data for a machine learning model seems to make a ton of sense to me when done in tidymodels (using recipes and rsample), but the equivalent process using caret felt a little clunky.
-However, specifying and training models using caret made a lot of sense to my broken brain.
+The process for prepping the data for a machine learning model seems to make a ton of sense to me when done in **tidymodels** (using [**recipes**](https://recipes.tidymodels.org/) and [**rsample**](https://rsample.tidymodels.org/)), but the equivalent process using **caret** felt a little clunky.
+However, specifying and training models using **caret** made a lot of sense to my broken brain.

 Anyway, I recently discovered something that is probably entirely unremarkable to everyone else, and that probably shouldn't have taken me by surprise...
 You can just combine the two!
-You can split and preprocess your data using the tidymodels framework before defecting to caret for the next steps.
+You can split and preprocess your data using the **tidymodels** framework before defecting to **caret** for the next steps.
 What a time to be alive.

 ## Training a Random Forest Model to Predict Diabetes

 Because I'm not a savage, I won't leave you without a simple worked example.
-We'll use Gary Hutson's really useful MLDataR package to grab a toy diabetes dataset, cleaning the variable names using janitor, and converting the target variable, diabetic_class, to a factor.
+We'll use [Gary Hutson](https://hutsons-hacks.info/)'s really useful [**MLDataR**](https://cran.r-project.org/web/packages/MLDataR/vignettes/MLDataR.html) package to grab a toy diabetes dataset, cleaning the variable names using [**janitor**](http://sfirke.github.io/janitor/), and converting the target variable, *diabetic_class*, to a factor.

 ```R
 # import packages